-Baia, a Georgian living in Tbilisi is a journalist by profession, whose love for travel made her slightly change her career.
+Baia, a local of Tbilisi is a journalist by profession, whose love for travel made her slightly change her career.
 Now, she is writing travel-related articles for various print and online publications.
 Additionally, she maintains a bilingual travel blog, where she documents her travels.
-On her blog you will find tips and tricks for travelling on a budget an guides to well-known and less-known destinations.
+On her blog you will find tips and tricks for travelling on a budget and guides to well-known and less-known destinations.

 The Republic of Georgia is located in the Caucasus Region of the world which is the area between the Black Sea and the Caspian Sea.
 Other countries in this region are Azerbaijan, some parts of Armenia and also Russia.
 The Caucasus mountain that divides Georgia and Russia is the largest mountain range in Europe.

 Georgia (also known as Sakartvelo by locals) is located at the intersections of Western Asia and Eastern Europe.
 Though people of Georgia identify themselves as Europeans, culture and architecture of the country swears of Asian origin.
 The renowned ruler of the former Soviet Union, Joseph Stalin, was also born in Georgia and is referred as Georgia’s famous son by many.

 Set deep in the valley of Mtkvari river, Tbilisi is the capital and largest city of Georgia.
 You can see a reflection of Georgia’s long dramatic history of Russian and Persian rule all over Tbilisi.
 The city was found in the 5th century and since then has undergone many restorations and expansions.
 Old charm and modern architecture makes Tbilisi a fascinating city with a lot to offer and for all kind of tastes.